Today's Articles

 On this date, Luckey Roberts was born in 1887.
 He was a Black composer and jazz pianist.

-Born Charles Luckyeth in Philadelphia, Pennsylvania, and after working in vaudeville as a child, Roberts moved to New York, where he established a minor reputation as a composer and a major one as a performer of “Rags” and later “Stride” piano.
-In the years between World War One and World War Two, Roberts’ composing talents were recognized more, and several of his musical shows were produced.
+Born Charles Luckyeth in Philadelphia, Pennsylvania, Roberts worked in vaudeville as a child before moving to New York, where he established a minor reputation as a composer and a major one as a performer of “Rags” and later “Stride” piano.
+In the years between World War I and World War II, Roberts’ composing talents were recognized more, and several of his musical shows were produced.

 During the 40s and early 50s, he owned and regularly performed at a Harlem bar.
 Roberts made few records, most of which were early piano rolls, while his later records were made after he had suffered strokes and was injured in a road accident.
 Still, it is possible to understand the awe felt by pianists like Fats Waller, James P. Johnson, and Willie "The Lion" Smith at his astonishing technique.
-This technique was greatly made possible by his remarkably large hands.
+His remarkably large hands made this technique possible.

 Luckey Roberts died on February 5, 1968.